Er1kKa-Tian/Er1kKa-Tian.github.io/docs/learning/library.md

 # The Grand Library of Er1kKa

-This is a chronological account of the books/important articles/courses that I read/took. **Recommended/Important items** are highlighted in bold font.
+This is a chronological account of the books/important articles/courses that I read/took.
+Items that provided me with new insights are highlighted in **bold font**.

+*As you will see, I read writings from many strands of literature, and I do not necessarily agree with all of their arguments.*

 ## 2025